16 Basic Financial Aid Terms You Should Know

 16. Unsubsidized and subsidized loans

 Unsubsidized loans are offered by the federal government, but issued through the colleges.
 The federal government pays the interest for the subsidized loan while you are in school.
-Subsidized loans are awarded based on need to dependent undergraduate students.
+Subsidized loans are awarded based on financial need to undergraduate students.

 However, unsubsidized loans are available to all students with or without need.
-Students must complete the FAFSA to become eligible for these loans.
+Students must first complete the FAFSA to become eligible for these loans.

 Final Thoughts